alexfertel/bulloak/README.md

 violations).
 If you use `-m` alone, the scaffolded file will not compile until you provide the modifier definitions (or re-run without `-m`).

+To normalize the generated comments, pass `-F` (or `--format-descriptions`).
+When enabled, bulloak capitalizes the first letter of each branch description and ensures it ends with a dot, so you don't need to touch the `.tree` file to get consistent sentence casing in the scaffolded test bodies.

 ### Check That Your Code And Spec Match

 You can use `bulloak check` to make sure that your Solidity files match your